walstromowen/shackle-breaker/README.md

 * Multi Target splash attack such as cleave will only allow for targeting of one enemy (not enemy and ally) although this maybe isnt a bug //bypassed by selected non default target first

 * After switching characters in encounter stage message cannot be skipped by clicking
+* Loot and recruit outcomes creating a battle with no enemies
+* battles from previous maps being transfered to new maps, glitch in map layout?

 # Planned Quality of Life Improvements